 We specialize in resolving chronic pain.

-Most of our clients contact us because they have back pain, neck pain, sciatica or other problems of the myoskeletal system.
+Most of our clients contact us because they have back pain, neck pain, sciatica, or other problems related to the myoskeletal system.

-Our low-risk medical massage therapy treatments have been confirmed by studies in the U.S. and Europe to provide great results in treating pain and tension.
+Our low-risk medical massage therapy treatments have been proven to provide great results in treating pain and tension by studies in the U.S. and Europe.
 According to the Cleveland Clinic and Johns Hopkins Medicine, massage treatments have shown to be helpful for the following conditions:

-- Neurological and muscular disorders, like headaches and migraines, neck pain, tennis elbow, low back pain and sciatica, frozen shoulder, and the pain associated with osteoarthritis, tendonitis, and especially fibromyalgia
+- Neurological and muscular disorders like headaches and migraines, neck pain, tennis elbow, lower back pain and sciatica, frozen shoulder, and the pain associated with osteoarthritis, tendonitis, and especially fibromyalgia

 - Menstrual problems and pain